Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Stacking Spectra

 \subsubsection{Spectral Evolution at the EoR}

 In Figure \ref{stack}, we show our stack galaxy spectra in different color.
-We can see that the Ly$\alpha$ forest is detected for the stack spectra of $\langle z \rangle$=5.0 and 5.8 subsample.
-The detection of the Ly$\alpha$ forest suggest that the most of the IGM is already ionized at these redshifts.
-Also, we can see the spectral flattening at the rest-frame 1216 {\AA} towards the high redshift while the redder UV continuum shape stays similarly throughout the redshift.
+We can see the spectral flattening at the rest-frame 1216 {\AA} towards the high redshift while the redder UV continuum shape stays similarly throughout the redshift.
 The softening break feature as seen in Figure \ref{stack} as well as seen in \cite{Umeda24} suggest increasing Ly$\alpha$ damping wing absorptions due to increasing $x_{\rm \HI}$ with redshifts.
 We do see that the $\langle z \rangle$=8.6 and 10.4 subsample show significant UV turnover which can be attributed to the increase in IGM absorption towards the higher redshifts.